-International mobility has increased with globalization.
-People are moving from place to place now more than ever.
+CULTURAL COMPETENCE International mobility has increased with globalization.
+People are moving from place to place choices between different options. now more than ever.
 The number of international immigrants worldwide has grown rapidly in recent years, with 2017 statistics showing 258 million immigrants across the globe.
-Globally, it is estimated that there are approximately 26 million refugees and asylum seekers, equivalent to 10% of all international immigrants.
-78 million of the international immigrants live in Europe, of which the majority of international immigrants live in Germany, Britain, France, Spain and Italy.
-The globalization of educational staff and students has become increasingly important as a result of internationalization.
-Internationalization contributes to increasing student mobility, global competitiveness and knowledge in health education.
+Globally, it AREAS OF CULTURAL COMPETENCE is estimated that there are approximately 26 million refugees and asylum seekers, equivalent to 10% of all international immigrants.
+78 million of the international immigrants live in Europe, of which the majority of international immigrants live in Germany, Britain, France, Spain and Cultural knowledge is a process through which Italy.
+The globalization of educational staff and students has become increasingly important as a the mentor seeks adequate information about result of internationalization.
+Internationalization contributes to increasing student mobility, global the cultural beliefs and practices of the student competitiveness and knowledge in health education28. / patient to establish a good relationship with one another.